Chinese tea culture: New teaware

-Teawares made with a special kind of purple clay (zisha) from Yixing went on to develop during this period, now known as Yixing zisha teapots.
+Teawares made with a special kind of purple clay from Yixing went on to develop during this period, now known as Yixing zisha teapots.
 Purple clay's structure was porous and retained heat well.
 The porousness of the clay also meant that it would take on the taste of tea over time (a process known as "seasoning"), which would affect the taste of any tea brewed in the pot.
 Simplicity and rusticity dominated the idea of purple clay teawares which soon became quite popular.
 The first true teapot developed during the 16th century, when monks from the Jinsha Temple (Golden Sand Temple) near Yixing began making unglazed teapots from the local clay.
 Their use was popularized by Gong Chun, who became a servant in the house of Yixing tea master Wu Lun (1440–1522).

 Yixing clay teapot made by Hui Mengchen 惠孟臣, late Ming-early Qing.

 New types of porcelain teawares also became popular during the Ming, such as Jingdezhen porcelain, which was popular in the imperial court and widely patronized by the emperor.
 The late Ming dynasty also saw a transition towards a market economy that exported porcelain worldwide at scale.
 During the reign of the Wanli Emperor (1572–1620), the kilns at Jingdezhen became the main production centre for large-scale porcelain exports to Europe, many of which were teaware pieces or sets that were valued by the upper classes in Europe.